GSA-TTS/identity-handbook/_articles/pull-request-review.md

 [github-repositories]: {% link _articles/github.md %}#repositories

-- **Who merges**: once there is an approval, the author merges their own Pull Request.
+- **Who merges**: once there is at least one approving review, the author merges their own pull request.

+  - In rare circumstances where a merge is time-sensitive and the pull request author is unavailable, it may be acceptable for another to merge on their behalf.

 - **Who reviews**: in general, any single approving review from another [`18f/identity-core`][github-permissions] member is adequate.